Tag Editor for Mac can help you clean up and organize the Music/iTunes library in just a few steps.

 Import Tags from Music/iTunes

-If some Music tags, such as Rating and Plays, are not shown in Tag Editor, import them from Music using the Edit / Load Tags / From Music command.
+If some Music tags, such as Rating and Plays, are not shown in the Tag Editor, import them from Music using the Edit / Load Tags / From Music command.
 If files have not been imported to iTunes before, open them in Tag Editor first.

 Read More: Importing Ratings and Plays from Music/iTunes >>